ktoso/rx-wiki/Async-Operators.md

 * [**`fromCallable( )`**](Async-Operators#wiki-fromcallable) — convert a Callable into an Observable that invokes the callable and emits its result or exception when a Subscriber subscribes
 * [**`fromRunnable( )`**](Async-Operators#wiki-fromrunnable) — convert a Runnable into an Observable that invokes the runable and emits its result when a Subscriber subscribes

-⁇ — these proposed operators are not part of the `rxjava-async` module as of RxJava 0.17.0

 ***

 ## start( )